 - What skills they currently do and don’t have in-house

-- Where skills are un or under-utilised
+- Where skills are un or under-utilized

 - Which skills could be developed within the existing workforce and how

 AI can learn from large data sets of job titles and the skills listed under them to better understand how roles and competencies correlate.
-With that information, it can break down job specifications to find the most equitable and inclusive ways to hire, looking for the relevant skillsets in talent pools recruiters might not have thought to plumb.
+With that information, it can break down job specifications to find the most equitable and inclusive ways to hire, looking for the relevant skillsets in talent pools that recruiters might not have thought to plumb.

-AI also makes it easier for talent teams to map their internal conventions onto the wider market.
+AI also makes it easier for talent teams to map their internal conventions to the wider market.
 Organizations can curate more data by inviting employees to self-select their skills, building up an ever-growing database from which AI can learn to translate what the organization means by ‘Senior Marketer’, and look for a match.

 Critically, AI can track and respond to skills availability faster than humans.
 Understanding which skills are becoming more available in specific talent pools, and which are drying up, makes it easier to project how well talent teams will be able to meet hiring plans and achieve business goals.

 As the talent market gets tougher, transforming hiring practices to prioritize skills rather than job titles will help organizations stay competitive.
-AI can help intelligently assess and find the skills needed to fulfill business objectives, improving talent mobility for both existing employees and new candidates.